Exmouth, Western Australia: Weather events

 On 22 March 1999, Tropical Cyclone Vance reached category 5 status as it made landfall near Exmouth.
 This resulted in the highest wind gust ever reported on the Australian mainland, 267 km/h at Learmonth, 35 km to the south.
 Vance caused significant flooding and property damage.
 There were no casualties.

 In April 2014, Exmouth was hit by a massive flash flood, nearly destroying the caravan park and seriously damaging much of the town's infrastructure, causing a severe blow to tourism in the region.

+In March 2026, Cyclone Narelle caused heavy damage to the town.
+Reportedly there are 4 structures confirmed destroyed and 27 that were damaged.
+The Exmouth airport was closed.
+The supplies of electricity and water were disrupted.